JuliaLang/www.julialang.org/community/organizations.md

 ## Julia GitHub Organizations

 Something unique about the Julia Language is the way [the community self organizes into GitHub Organizations](https://youtu.be/cLFfTE2KWrk?t=644).
-This allows for a higher degree of collaboration and structure that ultimately enables each of these communitites to be self sustaining.
+This allows for a higher degree of collaboration and structure that ultimately enables each of these communities to be self sustaining.

 The following is a non-comprehensive list of Julia GitHub organizations, grouped by domain.
 If you know of an organization not shown here, please open a pull request so that we can keep the list up to date.